1964–1965 Scripto strike: Martin Luther King Jr.

 King's involvement in the strike drew criticism from many people, including labor activists and business leaders.
 Among union organizers, King's secret negotiations with Singer were seen as an interference in the bargaining process.
 Meanwhile, both white business leaders and the black elite in Atlanta felt that King's actions had disturbed a system that they had in place that saw gradual civil rights progress in exchange for a deemphasis on overt protests.
-Additionally, some members of the city's African American community felt that Scripto had been an unfair target for civil rights activism, given the company's reputation in the community as a provider of stable jobs and their executive's commitment to hiring African American workers.
+Additionally, some members of the city's African American community felt that Scripto had been an unfair target for civil rights activism, given the company's reputation in the community as a provider of stable jobs and their executives' commitment to hiring African American workers.
 On January 27, King was honored with a banquet in Atlanta to celebrate his winning the Nobel Peace Prize.
 However, many of the city's white business leaders voiced their displeasure with King's actions during the strike and initially threatened to not attend the event.
 In the immediate aftermath of the strike, King had vowed that there would be "more to come" with regards to working with labor activists, and in 1965, the SCLC considered training union organizers.
 However, given the poor reception of the Scripto strike, the SCLC and King generally refrained from involvement in labor issues.
 Additionally, Scripto and the ICWU excluded the SCLC from future negotiations after the initial three-year contract expired in the late 1960s.
 King would not become deeply involved in another labor strike until the Memphis sanitation strike of 1968.